Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Proposed Method

 \subsection{Informed Plan Generation via Bounded Lookahead}

-Prior work such as ReAct and CoT rely on the LLM to ``mentally'' reason future states based on the current observation to choose the next action.
+Prior work such as ReAct and CoT relies on the LLM to implicitly reason about future states based on the current observation to choose the next action.
 This mental process often leads to suboptimal, invalid, or unrecoverable actions.
-To mitigate this, we introduce Bounded Lookahead (BL), a module that provide agents with a condensed, grounded view of the immediate successor states by explicitly projecting the immediate consequences of candidate actions.
-The BL module leverages a transition function $\mathcal{T}$~\cite{li2024embodied} to perform 1-step state projection over the valid action space $A(s)$.
+To mitigate this in environments where transition dynamics are known, we introduce an optional Bounded Lookahead (BL) module that grounds action generation in explicit 1-step state projections rather than predicted outcomes.
+The BL module leverages a transition function $\mathcal{T}$ to perform 1-step state projections over the valid action space $A(s)$.
 In the Robotouille environment, $\mathcal{T}$ is derived from the environment's transition logic (described in PDDL~\cite{Garrett2018PDDLStreamIS}), though our framework is compatible with any learned world model~\cite{li2024embodied}.
-We denote the set of grounded 1-step projection at step $t$ as $\mathcal{P}(s_{t})$:
+We denote the set of grounded 1-step projections at step $t$ as $\mathcal{P}(s_{t})$:

 We define the branching factor of this lookahead as $\epsilon=|A(s_t)|$.
-This operation is computationally feasible because, in task planning environments, the potential action space $A$ at each step is typically constrained to a limited discrete subspace\cite{Tang2019DiscretizingCA, luo2023actionquantized}.
+This projection operation is computationally feasible because, in task planning environments, the potential action space $A$ at each step is typically constrained to a small, finite action set~\cite{Tang2019DiscretizingCA, luo2023actionquantized}.
 The BL module serves as a dynamics verifier rather than a search engine; it provides the immediate post-conditions of actions without computing the subsequent action space $A(s')$.
-The output $\mathcal{P}(s_t)$ is then injected to the LLM's context alongside the current scene graph $SG_{t}$, retrieved experience $R_{\textbf{z}_t}$ based on current $SG_{t}$ embedding $\textbf{z}_t$, and the goal $\mathcal{G}$.
-The selection of next action $a_{t+1}$ by an LLM is therefore conditioned on this explicit, grounded transition information:
+The output $\mathcal{P}(s_t)$ is then injected into the LLM's context alongside the current scene graph $SG_{t}$, retrieved experience $R_{\textbf{z}_t}$ based on current $SG_{t}$ embedding $\textbf{z}_t$, and the goal $\mathcal{G}$.
+The selection of the next action $a_{t+1}$ by an LLM is therefore conditioned on this explicit, grounded transition information: